skp-1997/IdentityRecognition/README.md

 ```
 python livestream.py
 ```
-Provide the path of the input video file or use '0' to run on machine camera.
+Provide the path of the input video file or use '0' to run on machine camera in .env file